flant/shell-operator/docs/src/HOOKS.md

 `group` parameter is compatible with `includeSnapshotsFrom` parameter. `includeSnapshotsFrom` can be used to include additional snapshots into binding context.

-Binding context for group contains:
+Binding context for a group contains:
-- `binding` field with the group name.
+- `binding` field with the original binding name or, if the name field wasn't set in the binding configuration, then strings "schedule" or "kubernetes" are used.
 - `type` field with the value "Group".
 - `snapshots` field if there is at least one `kubernetes` binding in the group or `includeSnapshotsFrom` is not empty.